krishnap25/simplicial-fl/README.md

   * `--run_simplicial_fl`: if True, run ![Simplicial-FL](fig/simplicial-fl.gif), otherwise run Vanilla-FL (FedAvg)
   * `--nonconformity_level`: corresponds to (1-theta), where "theta" is the conformity level, as defined in the paper

-There are a number of other arguments including the number of rounds, how often to evaluate, the number of devices per round, the learning rate and other hyperparameters.
+There are a number of other arguments including the number of rounds, how often to evaluate, the number of devices per round, the learning rate, and other hyperparameters.
 See the scripts for full details.

-For each dataset we have two models, a linear model (usually logistic regression, Shakespeare dataset does not have a linear model) and neural network model (ConvNet for EMNIST, LSTM for Sent140 and GRU for Shakespeare).
+For each dataset, we have two models, a linear model (usually logistic regression, Shakespeare dataset does not have a linear model) and a neural network model (ConvNet for EMNIST, LSTM for Sent140, and GRU for Shakespeare).

 Data Setup